Satisfactory Academic Progress (SAP)

 Satisfactory Academic Progress Appeal Process

-A student may submit an appeal to the Satisfactory Academic Progress Committee if documentable extenuating circumstances caused the student to fall below satisfactory academic progress standards or exceed the maximum timeframe allowed for degree completion.
+A student may submit an appeal to the Satisfactory Academic Progress Committee if documentable extenuating circumstances caused the student to fall below satisfactory academic progress standards (Minimum Cumulative GPA and/or Completion Rate (Pace)) or exceed the maximum timeframe allowed for degree completion.

 Examples of circumstances that may warrant an appeal include: